Chino Valley RELIGION

 Victory Baptist

-Brother Ray Young from Hammond, Indiana will be the guest speaker at the 9:30 and 11 a.m.
-Sunday services at 14132 San Antonio Ave., Chino.
-Evening service will include dinner at 5 p.m.
+Pastor Brian Pattison will continue his series on “One Another” at the 9:30 and 11 a.m.
+Sunday services with the message “Forgiving One Another.”

+Evening service will begin at 6 p.m. this week featuring the Book of Job.
 Stedfast Youth meets Wednesdays at 5 p.m.
 Church Bible study is at 6:30 p.m.

 Chino Valley Community